National Dental Assistants Recognition Week 2022: An Expert's Guide to Advocacy

-This year’s Dental Assistants Recognition Week (DARW) takes place from March 7 to 13, 2021.
+This year’s Dental Assistants Recognition Week (DARW) takes place March 6-12, 2022.
 Hosted by the American Dental Assistants Association (ADAA), it’s a time to honor the versatile talent of the dental assistant, and recognize the vital role dental assistants play within the dental healthcare delivery team.
-This theme for this year’s Dental Assistants Recognition Week is: Our Heart Goes Into Every Smile.
+This theme for this year’s Dental Assistants Recognition Week is Passionate About our Patients, Passionate About Our Profession.

 It can be too easy, sometimes, to look past the work of a dental assistant.
 But they represent the largest segment of the dental workforce.
 This is a fast-growing, patient-facing role that’s much more complex than it seems.
 To learn more about today’s dental assistants, and the key issues in their profession, read on.

 Meet the Expert: Nicole Pahl, Lake Area Technical College

 For more than a decade, Ms. Nicole Pahl has been the program director and faculty member for the dental assisting program at Lake Area Technical College.
 She graduated with her associate’s in dental assisting from Lake Area Technical College and then went on to work for private dental offices.
 She then pursued a bachelor’s of arts in educational psychology from Mount Marty University.